-Set-aside funds may be used to pay for counseling costs only where such costs are incurred in connection with counseling of homebuyers who actually purchase an AHP-assisted unit, and the cost of counseling has not been covered by another funding source, including the member.
-Counseling costs reimbursed by the set-aside funds may not exceed \$700 per household.
+Set-aside funds may be used to pay for pre-purchase homebuyer education and counseling costs only where such costs are incurred in connection with educating and counseling homebuyers who actually purchase an AHP-assisted unit, and the cost of education and counseling has not been covered by another funding source, including the member.
+Homebuyer education and counseling costs reimbursed by the set-aside funds may not exceed \$500 per household.